Popular Ukulele Songs to Play: Top 12

 Chords for This Song: C, G, Am, F

 You can only play it in the open or move the fretboard upwards as he does in the video.
-These same cords have higher pitches and maybe a different sequence of chord notes.
+These same chords have higher pitches and maybe a different sequence of chord notes.

-Singing the song is pretty straightforward, and almost everyone is aware of this song.
-Music lovers prefer Bob Marley, and many tracks by this artist function excellent on the uke.
+Singing the melody is pretty straightforward, and almost everyone is aware of this song.
+Music lovers prefer Bob Marley, and many tracks by this artist sound excellent on the uke.

 Indeed, reggae music becomes conceivably well-suited for a small island instrument.
-The ukulele may have evolved in Hawaii but is just as beautiful in the Caribbean style!
+The ukulele may have evolved in Hawaii, but it is just as beautiful in the Caribbean style!

 Tutorial